Botany Student Portfolio

 a.
 Letters/Certificates of commendation, recognition, special achievements, awards, etc.

-e.
+d.
 Presentation at a conference.
-We encourage students to participate at regional conferences like the National Undergraduate Research Conference; the National Honors Conference; Utah Academy of Arts, Letters, and Sciences; Western Regional Honors Conference; Weber State Chapter of Tri-Beta Honor Society; Weber State Chapter of Sigma Xi; West Coast Biological Sciences Undergraduate Research Conference; etc.
+We encourage students to participate at conferences like the WSU Undergraduate Research Symposium; the National Undergraduate Research Conference (NCUR); UCUR; the National Honors Conference; Utah Academy of Arts, Letters, and Sciences; Western Regional Honors Conference; West Coast Biological Sciences Undergraduate Research Conference; etc.

 f.
-Membership in professional societies (Most student rates for membership are so low there is no reason for an interested student not to belong.
-Examples include Sigma Xi and Tri-Beta).
-Botany students have an opportunity to hold office in the local chapter of Tri-Beta or other organizations on campus.
+Membership in professional societies such as the Botanical Society of America.
+(Most student rates for membership are so low there is no reason for an interested student not to belong.)

 b.
-Other Field and Laboratory Research: As records of field and/or laboratory research as part of senior courses are kept, select ones should be used as evidence of research skills gained.
+Other Field and Laboratory Research: Records of field and/or laboratory research as part of upper division courses should be used as evidence of research skills gained.
 Botany majors should be competent observers and experimentalists, whether such research takes place in the field or in the laboratory.
 They should be able to design and execute experiments, systematically collect and analyze data, identify sources of error, and interpret the results and reach logical conclusions.
-They should also have a basic understanding of laboratory and field safety issues and demonstrate that such understanding has been achieved.

 Upon graduation, Botany majors should demonstrate significant value-added progress in developing the following values: